|"Wild Things" (1998).|

 Denise Richards was a little-known former model and tv guest star when Paul Verhoeven saw her potential and cast her in her breakout role as Lt.
 Carmen Ibanez in "Starship Troopers" (1997).
-She basically stole that gory science fiction parable, but the best was yet to come.
+Denise stole that gory science fiction parable, but the best was yet to come.
 The following year, she starred in "Wild Things" (1998), an erotic thriller from Mandalay Entertainment directed by John McNaughton, which has entered the portals of voyeurism's Hall of Fame due to Denise's sizzling turn as Kelly Van Ryan, a spoiled rich brat turned bad.

 Florida high school guidance counselor Sam Lombardo (Matt Dillon) is falsely accused of rape by two nubile students, Kelly Van Ryan and Suzie Toller (Neve Campbell).
 He hires ambulance chaser Kenneth Bowden (Bill Murray) to clear him, and the case proceeds to trial.
 Suzie, however, breaks down on the stand and admits that she and Kelly made everything up in order to get even with Lombardo for his affair with Kelly's mother and for not bailing Suzie out when she was locked up on a minor drug charge.
 Kelly's mother (Theresa Russell) is humiliated, and Lombardo has Bowden bring and settle an action for defamation against Kelly's family for $8.5 million, which is paid.